Updated December 2021

 Fuel for Marketing Efforts

-Content assets (blog posts, whitepapers, infographic, videos, etc.) are oxygen to your overall digital marketing strategy.
+Content assets (blog posts, whitepapers, industry research, infographic, videos, etc.) are like oxygen to your overall digital marketing strategy.
 Producing content allows you as a marketer to provide the audience with a vehicle for information, whether it be through paid advertising campaigns, emails, social media promotion, and much more.

 Once you have prospects through the door, you will want to use content to turn them into customers and brand advocates.
 Think about developing content for various stages of the buyer’s journey and continue to stay at top of mind with email campaigns, fresh blog content, social media posts, and more.
 Content marketing should be looked at as “the gift that keeps on giving.”